 Love music?
 Make it your life’s work!
-USF’s Music Technology program will give you everything you need to launch a career in the production, recording, and marketing of music.
-You’ll learn from expert musicians, producers, and engineer — and you’ll develop your skills in a topline facility that functions like a commercial studio.
+USF’s Music Technology program will give you everything you need to launch a career in the music industry.
+You’ll learn from expert musicians, producers, and engineers — and you’ll develop your skills in a topline facility that functions like a commercial studio.

-Our curriculum offers maximum flexibility & opportunity.
+Our curriculum offers maximum flexibility and opportunity.
 You’ll work closely with an advisor to tailor your degree to match your interests and goals.
 All students start with core courses in Music Theory, Ear Training, and Piano Skills.
-From that, you will participate in an ensemble and select one — or all — of the following concentrations:
+From there, you will participate in an ensemble and select up to three of the following concentrations:

 Q: Do I have to be a top-level musician?